getstackhead/stackhead/Documentation/introduction/project-definition.md

     # ...
     hooks:
       after_setup:
-        - echo 'Executed inside container after it was created'
+        - echo "Executed inside container after it was created"
       before_destroy:
-        - echo 'Executed inside container before it is destroyed'
+        - echo "Executed inside container before it is destroyed"
 ```

+{% hint style="info" %}
+Due to technical limitations by Terraform you are not able to use single quotes.
+Please use double quotes and escape accordingly!
+{% endhint %}

 #### volumes